Edwinngera/Trivia-API/backend/README.md

 # Endpoints

 ## GET '/categories'
-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Fetches a  categories dictionaries with the  keys as  the ids and the string as the  the category
-- Request Arguments: None
+- Request Parameters : None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Response Body: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
 ```
 {
   "categories": {